 In 1387 she was married to her cousin, Louis d’Orleans, the brother of the French king, Charles VI.
 As part of her dowry, her father agreed that she would retain her rights as his heir to the Duchy of Milan.
 She was married by proxy at her grandmother’s home and in August 1389 she made a grand entree into the city of Paris.
 The royal dukes marched out to the gates of St. Denis to escort her into the city.

-The incapacity of the King however was extremely distressing to the populace and when the priests and the doctors were unable to cure him rumours began that someone had bewitched him.
-Soon speculation seemed to center on Valentina.
-Rumours circulated that she had tried to poison the dauphin and that her father’s parting words to her had been “I will not see you again until you are Queen of France. “ (Never mind that her father had not been present at her leave taking).
+The incapacity of the King, however, was extremely distressing to the populace and when the priests and the doctors were unable to cure him, rumours began that someone had bewitched him.
+Soon speculation seemed to centre on Valentina.
+Rumours circulated that she had tried to poison the Dauphin and that her father’s parting words to her had been “I will not see you again until you are Queen of France. “ (Never mind that her father had not been present at her leave-taking).
 It seemed that she had little support from either Philip, the powerful Duke of Burgundy or Isabeau the Queen.
-Isabeau’s mother came from a rival faction of the Visconti family and Philip was feuding with her husband over power at court.
-For whatever reason, the rumours grew stronger and in March 1396, Louis was urged to remove Valentina from Paris for her own safety.
+Isabeau’s mother came from a rival faction of the Visconti family, and Philip was feuding with her husband over power at court.
+For whatever reason, the rumours grew stronger, and in March 1396, Louis was urged to remove Valentina from Paris for her own safety.
 She was taken to the Chateau d’Asnieres outside Paris.
 Valentina never lived in Paris again.

 At the Chateau d’Asnieres and later at the Chateau de Blois, Valentina continued to raise her family.
 Charles was joined by Philip, John and Margaret.
 Little Marie died shortly after birth.
 Louis visited on a regular basis as did others, among them the future Henry 1V of England while he was still Earl of Derby.
 Louis’ cousin, Marie d’Harcourt lived with Valentina as her primary “demoiselle”.